spatialthoughts/qgis-tutorials/de/_sources/docs/3/cartogram_animation.rst.txt

 Cartogram is a type of map visualization where the shape of each feature is distorted in proportion to a variable.
 Cartograms make it easy to see large variations in the data.
 The simplest method to create a cartogram is by scaling the size of each region according to a variable.
 This method retains the original shape of the polygon and only changes the size.
 These are known as `Non-contiguous isomorphic cartograms <https://en.wikipedia.org/wiki/Cartogram#Non-contiguous_isomorphic_cartograms>`_.
 In this tutorial, we will learn how to use QGIS expressions to create a cartogram and use the Temporal Controller to create an animation that gradually transforms the features to the target size.

-This tutorial is inspired by `Keith Jenkins's Demo <https://x.com/kgjenkins/status/1495986986250813442?cxt=HHwWhICygZ2P6MIpAAAA>`_ and builds on `Hans van der Kwast's excellent cartogram tutorial <https://www.youtube.com/watch?v=qxKD6wcFUcE>`_.
+This tutorial is builds on `Hans van der Kwast's excellent cartogram tutorial <https://www.youtube.com/watch?v=qxKD6wcFUcE>`_.
 The formula for scale factor used here is from the original paper `Noncontiguous Area Cartograms <https://doi.org/10.1111/j.0033-0124.1976.00371.x>`_ by Judy M Olson.

 Overview of the task
 --------------------